invictus-integration/docs-ifa/dashboard/alerting.md

 ![alerting](../images/dashboard/alerting1.JPG)

-As soon as the Edit Flow modal pop up opens, you can see that there is a new tab.
-It's called Alerting.
+As soon as the Edit Flow modal pop up opens, you can see that there is a new tab "Alerting".
 Click on it.

 ![alerting](../images/dashboard/alerting2.JPG)

-To add a rule, you need to click on the Add Rule tab and start inserting the rule information.
+To add a rule, you need to click on the "Add Rule" tab and start inserting the rule information.

 ![alerting](../images/dashboard/alerting3.JPG)

-As soon as you are ready from the first tab, you can click on the Set Recipient button underneath.
+As soon as you are ready from the first tab, you can click on the "Set Recipient "button underneath.

 ![alerting](../images/dashboard/alerting4.JPG)

 In here you can enter the email subject and the emails of those individuals who need to be prompted.

-When you are done, you can click on the Save Rule and give it some time till it saves.
+When you are done, you can click on the "Save Rule" and give it some time till it saves.
 When it saves it will take you to the Rules tab with the new rule being added there.

 ![alerting](../images/dashboard/alerting6.JPG)